 Mostly, companies primarily use Big Data Analytics to enhance their growth and expansion.
 It includes mainly applying various data mining techniques to the given data set, which would then help them make smart choices.

 Some of the following domains which have transformed Big Data Applications are:

 - Entertainment: Netflix and Amazon use Big Data to offer their customers television shows and suggestions.

 - Insurance: Big data is used to anticipate diseases, injuries, and the correct price of their goods.

 - Driverless cars: Driverless cars from Google capture about one gigabyte of data per second.
 To successfully complete these experiments, more and more data are required.

 - Automobile: Rolls Royce has adopted Big Data by installing hundreds of monitors in its engines and propulsion systems that monitor their performance in every single detail.
-The changes in data communicated to engineers in real-time who decide the appropriate course of action, such as arranging repairs or deploying technical teams, if the problem needs it.
+The changes in data are communicated to engineers in real-time, who decide the appropriate course of action, such as arranging repairs or deploying technical teams, if the problem needs it.

-- Government: The use of Big Data in the political field is fascinating to analyze patterns and to influence the results of elections.
+- Government: The use of Big Data in the political field is fascinating to analyze patterns and influence the results of elections.
 One such company is Cambridge Analytica Ltd. It is data-powered solely to alter the actions of the viewer and plays a significant role in the election cycle.

 Value of Big Data

 Big data is not useful about how much information a business has.
 The important point is how a company uses the data.
 Business uses data in its direction; the more effectively a business uses its data, the higher it’s capacity to expand.